dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/workable.md

 1. Under "RECRUITING", select "Integrations" on the left.
 1. Find "ACCESS TOKEN" and generate a new token.
 1. Safely copy the new token for pipeline configuration.

+> Note: The Workable UI, which is described here, might change.
+The full guide is available at [this link.](https://help.workable.com/hc/en-us/articles/115015785428-How-do-I-generate-an-API-key-access-token-Pro-)

 ### Initialize the verified source